Notes on the data: Avoidable mortality by sex - 0 to 74 years

 Geography: Data available by Population Health Area, Local Government Area, Primary Health Network, Quintiles and Remoteness Areas

-Denominator: Population aged 0 to 74 years
+Denominator: Females aged 0 to 74 years

 Source: Data compiled by PHIDU from deaths data based on the 2011 to 2015 Cause of Death Unit Record Files supplied by the Australian Coordinating Registry and the Victorian Department of Justice, on behalf of the Registries of Births, Deaths and Marriages and the National Coronial Information System.
 The population is the ABS Estimated Resident Population (ERP) for Australia, 30 June 2011 to 30 June 2015.